San Jose Golden State Workers Compensation Frequently Asked Questions

 Q. I was injured in a slip and fall accident at work.
 Are slip and fall accidents covered under work comp?

 A. If the accident occurred at work or on work premises the resulting injury should be covered under workers’ compensation, no matter what type of accident occurred.
 For example, if you were injured in a slip and fall accident while leaving work, you should be covered by work comp.
 However, your employer and their insurance carrier may debate what occurred in the “course and scope of employment”.
 In fact, it’s not uncommon for an insurance company to deny a claim because the injury “did not occur in the course and scope of employment.”
-To remove any doubt the insurance company may have about the validity of your claim, retain the services of an aggressive work injury attorney and denied claim attorneys in San Jose or a delayed claim lawyers in San Jose at San Jose Workers Compensation Attorney Group.
+To remove any doubt the insurance company may have about the validity of your claim, retain the services of an aggressive work injury attorney and denied claim attorneys in San Jose or a delayed claim lawyers in San Jose at San Jose Golden State Workers Compensation.
 They work alongside medical and financial experts to ensure your case is properly evaluated.
 And, a properly evaluated case is the key to getting you the right results.

 Q. Can I afford a lawyer?

 A. Yes.
-At San Jose Workers’ Compensation Attorney Group, we strongly believe quality legal help should be accessible to people of all backgrounds, which is why every one of the caring work injury attorneys in our group works on a contingent basis.
+At San Jose Golden State Workers Compensation, we strongly believe quality legal help should be accessible to people of all backgrounds, which is why every one of the caring work injury attorneys in our group works on a contingent basis.
 When you enter into a contingency fee arrangement, you don’t pay any legal fees until you get benefits for medical bills, lost wages, and in some cases, job retraining.

 Q. Am I obligated to hire the attorney I speak to?